keptn/spec/shipyard.md

 ## Task

-A sequence consists of a list of tasks.
+A sequence consists of a list of tasks whereby a single task is the smallest executable unit.
 A task has the properties:

 * `name`: A unique name of the task
 * `properties` *(optional)*: Task properties as individual `key:value` pairs.
 These properties precise the task and are consumed by the unit that executes the task.